 - Cost: Prices begin at $137.00.

 - Features: This machine uses a brushless motor to provide a quiet atmosphere for those recuperating from surgery.
 It is very compact, weighing only 4.6 pounds.
 This design produces less heat transfer from the motor to the water to allow for up to six hours of continuous pain relief.
 To avoid damaging the skin, users must place a layer of insulation between the machine and their skin.

-- Where to buy one: This product can be purchased on Amazon.
+- Where to buy one: The Ossur North America machine can be purchased from Amazon.